Fire destroys Longmeadow home

-Neighbors looked on outside in astonishment, but are just thankful the fire department got here when they did.
+That fire was directly across the street and left a family of three without their home after a propane tank inside of a van exploded in the driveway and spread flames to the house.

+However, like this fire, everyone made it out okay and when it comes to the role of a fire department, below zero temps or not, that’s more than enough.

-“They were pouring tons and tons of water on it and they were struggling through all the deep snow to get close to get up there.
-They really did a good job today," said Neil Prankus.
+"They were pouring tons and tons of water on it and they were struggling through all the deep snow to get close to get up there.
+They really did a good job today," Prankus said.

+The cause of this fire is still unclear at this time.
+It is under investigation by the state fire marshal's office.

+Longmeadow Town Manager Stephen Crane is asking residents to remember to clear hydrants near their homes now that the snowstorm is over.

 Copyright 2018 Western Mass News (Meredith Corporation).
 All rights reserved.